From Training to Generalization: Improving Moral Reasoning Through Pragmatic Inference: Experimental Setting and Results

+\paragraph{Task 1: MFC.} Table~\ref{tab:MFC_performance} reports the models' performance on the development set of data that have 1–3 moral foundation labels.
+Due to the space limit, we report the average performance for each experimental setting in Table~\ref{tab:average_MFC_performance}.
+Across all training dataset sizes, model variants, and numbers of moral foundation labels, our method consistently outperforms the baseline methods and the CoT method.
+Comparing the results of \textbf{base} and \textbf{base+}, it is evident that incorporating the definition of MFs is beneficial, which aligns with findings from previous studies~\cite{ziems2022moral,liu2025diagnosing}.
+Our method also consistently outperforms the \textbf{CoT} method, which is, at times, worse than the \textbf{base+} method.

+This finding corroborates previous observations of the inefficiency of CoT in pragmatic inference \cite{chen2025pragmatic, sprague_cot_2024}.
+Another noteworthy finding is that, unlike the baseline methods whose performance drops significantly as the number of underlying MFs increases, our method exhibits much smaller performance degradation.
+Interestingly, neither increasing the model size nor increasing the training dataset leads to stable performance gains.
+The possible reasons include that the additional data does not substantially expand the range of unique moral situations, and the same size of training data is insufficient to modify the knowledge that larger LLMs have already acquired during pre-training compared to smaller models.

-Table~\ref{tab:performance4judge} presents the performance on the moral judgment task.
-Again, our pragmatic inference framework (\textbf{ours}) consistently outperforms both baseline methods (\textbf{base, base+}) across different training dataset sizes.
-Similar to the MFs classification task, increasing data size does not necessarily improve the model performance.
-Since moral judgment is a three-class classification task, where random guessing yields an accuracy of approximately 0.333, the baseline methods perform worse than random guessing in most settings of dataset and model sizes.
-In contrast, baseline methods perform much better than random guessing on the MFs classification task.
-The difference indicates that the pragmatic gap varies in size between the two tasks.
-This is understandable as the involvement of context (prompt+reply) in the second task brings about more variability in interpretations than the close alignment of RoT and normative interpretations, e.g., the RoT ~``\textit{It is good to keep in touch with friends}'' can rather be easily attributed to the relational norms between friends.
-Nevertheless, the different pragmatic gap sizes give rise to a crucial question of how LLMs can infer both of them in one task.
+\paragraph{Tasks 2 and 3: Moral Judgment.} Table~\ref{tab:performance4judge} presents the performance on the moral judgment tasks.
+Again, our pragmatic inference methods (\textbf{ours-MJ} and \textbf{ours-joint}) consistently outperform both baseline methods (\textbf{base, base+}) and the \textbf{CoT} method across different training dataset scales and model architectures.
+Similar to the MFC task, increasing data size does not necessarily improve the model performance.
+Since moral judgment is a three-class classification task (agree, disagree, or neutral), where random guessing yields an accuracy of approximately 0.333, the baseline methods perform worse than random guessing in some settings of dataset and model sizes.

+In contrast, baseline methods perform much better than random guessing on the MFC task.
+The difference corroborates that the pragmatic gap varies in size between the two tasks.
+This is understandable as the involvement of context (prompt+reply) in the second task brings about more variability in interpretations than the close alignment of RoT and normative interpretations, for example, the RoT ~``\textit{It is good to keep in touch with friends}'' can rather be easily attributed to the relational norms between friends.
+It is, however, worth emphasizing that our methods have been consistently effective across the different tasks, showing the adaptability and stability of our pragmatic inference approach.